Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 The collaboration of reflective practice transcends individual boundaries and leads to a coherent fabric that benefits the entire educational institution.

 Schools, by nurturing a culture of reflection, pave the way for continuous improvement in teaching and learning.
-Themed in-set days and teaming up teachers draw on expertise and mutual support, fostering an environment where critical reflections thrive.
+Themed in-set days and teaming up teachers draw on expertise and mutual support, developing an environment where critical reflections thrive.

 John Hattie's (2012) research revealed that reflection had a potent impact on student achievement.
-The role of reflection in teaching is multifaceted, ranging from a lens for introspection to a method for professional knowledge expansion.
+The role of reflection in teaching is multifaceted, ranging from a lens for introspectionto a method for professional knowledge expansion.

 The descriptive reflection allows teachers to investigate their practices, while methods of reflection like action process can lead to transformative change.

 Academic perspective on reflective practice serves as a bridge, connecting the towering theories to the pragmatic realities of the classroom.
-Action research, a concept fostered by Kurt Lewin (1946), is a method that investigates and resolves issues simultaneously.
+Action research, a concept developed by Kurt Lewin (1946), is a method that investigates and resolves issues simultaneously.

 It can encompass formal theories or personal ideas, encouraging exploration and problem-solving.
-Reflection on teaching practice forms a synergy with research, with a 30% increase in teacher effectiveness through reflection according to Katz’s study (2021).
+Reflection on teaching practice forms a cooperation with research, with a 30% increase in teacher effectiveness through reflection according to Katz's study (2021).

 The influence of reflective practice is not confined to the individual.
-Cliff (1990) emphasizes a ‘continual inquiry into our practices,' leading to increased self-awareness and a shift in teaching styles.
-This collaborative approach resonates with Blanchard's (2002) stance on sharing resources and Wenger’s (1999) notion of knowledge, facilitating a co-creation of meaning.
+Cliff (1990) emphasises a 'continual inquiry into our practices,' leading to increased self-awareness and a shift in teaching styles.
+This collaborative approach resonates with Blanchard's (2002) stance on sharing resources and Wenger's (1999) notion of knowledge, facilitating a co-creation of meaning.

 The capacity for students to participate in this process allows teachers to be transparent about their supportive learning methods.

-In summary, the reflective practice in education is:
+the reflective practice in education is:

 • A Continual Process: Integrating double-loop learning, types of reflection, and approaches to reflection, it promotes professional and personal development.